 The wages of sin is death

-The Bible states that the wages of sin is death (Romans 6:23), so how can there be a sin that does not lead to death?The Bible states that the wages of sin is death (Romans 6:23), so how can there be a sin that does not lead to death?
+The Bible states that the wages of sin is death (Romans 6:23), so how can there be a sin that does not lead to death?The Bible states that the wages of sin—all sin—is death (Romans 6:23; see “What Is the Meaning of Romans 6:23?”).
+The Bible does not separate sins into “mortal sins” and “venial sins.”
+Each time we break God’s law, we earn the death penalty.
+So, how can there be a sin that does not lead to death?

 The essential difference, as explained throughout the Bible, is what happens after we sin.
 If we repent, we can be forgiven.
 But if we do not repent, we remain under the penalty of death.